yakavetsiv/ac-bo-hackathon.github.io/index.md

 Researchers can sign up to [topics ranging from]({{ site.baseurl }}{% link projects.md %})
 application of algorithms to development of new benchmark tasks, and creating instructional tutorials.
 [This opportunity]({{ site.baseurl }}{% link registration.md %}) is open to researchers at all levels who are interested in applying Bayesian optimization[<sup>(?)</sup>][faq]{:title="Are algorithms other than Bayesian optimization allowed?"} for accelerated discovery in chemistry and materials science.
-At minimum, we recommend beginner-to-intermediate Python programming experience and basic familiarity with git and GitHub.[<sup>(?)</sup>][faq]{:title="What are the recommended prerequisites for participation?"}.
+At minimum, we recommend beginner-to-intermediate Python programming experience and basic familiarity with git and GitHub.[<sup>(?)</sup>][faq]{:title="Am I eligible to participate in the hackathon?"}.

 ## Logistics